-The personal healthcare company Procter and Gamble, better known as P&G, was founded in 1837 in Cincinnati by brothers-in-law William Procter and James Gamble.
+The personal healthcare company and kings of rewarding risk, Procter and Gamble, better known as P&G, was founded in 1837 in Cincinnati by brothers-in-law William Procter and James Gamble.
 Their business was a budding enterprise that experienced steady regional progress during the mid-19th century and then exploded with growth during the Civil War winning Union contracts to provide soap and candles to the war effort.
 By the turn of the century, they had expanded across the United States and then internationally making everyday items from toilet paper and shampoo to fabric softener and toothpaste.
 Over the last 50-years, P&G continued their evolution absorbing companies and becoming one of the top global conglomerates at one point reaching $83 Billion in annual sales.
 They had become an iconic company of personal healthcare and a standard in the American household.

 This renewed commitment came in the year 2000 when their performance of new products was hitting a success rate or achieving a return on investment in only 15% to 20% of each new product introduction.
 A renewed focus and investment back onto innovation proved successful wherein 2008 P&G achieved a success rate of 50% to 60% on new product introductions.
-Surprisingly enough, their goal is not to achieve a higher percentage of successful product introductions as they believe that strategy would be too limited by risk management and that they wouldn’t be pushing the edge of innovation far enough (Lafley A. , 2008).
+Surprisingly enough, their goal is not to achieve a higher percentage of successful product introductions as they believe that strategy would be too limited by risk management and that they wouldn’t be pushing the edge of innovation far enough.

 Their culture of innovation has led to P&G being not only a hub for human talent but also an American mainstay in the corporate lexicon.
 They do this in simplistic terms by maintaining their focusing on the customers’ needs.
 Everybody in the company plays a role in innovation, not just the R&D department.
 Their goal is to achieve a cross-polarization of different groups to blend ideas to counteract the natural evolution of a very large company to become insular and parochial.
-P&G points to two main elements of their environment which have renewed their success in facilitating innovation with the first being their culture of experimentation and the second being their changes in recruiting from hiring the smartest to searching for the most agile and flexible (Lafley A. a., 2008).
+P&G points to two main elements of their environment which have renewed their success in facilitating innovation with the first being their culture of experimentation and the second being their changes in recruiting from hiring the smartest to searching for the most agile and flexible.

 Business cases and proposals are designed to know the outcomes before they take place.
 They assume a level of certainty to help control costs.
 These risk control measures to control costs are an effective means of keeping an organization aligned and focusing their resources on their highest value streams.
 This is a business essential, yet it can bleed over into organizational areas where certainty is not always mandatory.

 There must be a tolerance for not having certainty of the outcome in some cases.
 Risk is taking a chance where there will be an impact positive or negative.
-Risk represents the unexplored where the blue oceans and hockey stick growth are.
-Risk is also where failure happens, and firings occur.
+It represents the unexplored where the blue oceans and hockey stick growth are.
+It is also where failure happens, and firings occur.
 A good organization enables risk-taking and a good leader knows how to help people take good risks.

 To encourage risk, the individual must believe that they have permission to fail.
 If a leader just measures the outcomes of their work this behavior will inherently negate risk-taking because the potential outcomes have too high of an impact.
 Work organizations control peoples’ livelihoods and can mean the difference between being making it through a day or being homeless.
 This drives a high level of protectionism and caution in the actions taken which naturally limit risk-taking.
 It is a survival instinct that is embedded in most people.
 This emphasizes the point to emphasize the process to help encourage risk-taking.